(Image by Pierre Blaché via http://www.flickr.com/photos/pierre9x6/48807206678/)

 Yasukuni Shrine, situated in the heart of Tokyo, is easily accessible from the Kudanshita Station.
 Established in 1869, the shrine was built to commemorate those who died in service of Japan.
 It enshrines the spirits of approximately 2.5 million individuals, including soldiers, military personnel, and civilians who perished in conflicts ranging from the Boshin War (1868-1869) through World War II.

-(Image by kobakou via https://www.flickr.com/photos/kobakou/3493107148/)
+(Image by kobakou via http://www.flickr.com/photos/kobakou/3493107148/)

 The shrine complex is an epitome of tranquillity and traditional Japanese aesthetics.
 Upon entering, visitors are greeted by a massive torii gate, symbolising the entrance to a sacred space.
 The main shrine building, or honden, exudes a sense of solemnity and reverence, with its classic Shinto architectural style.